 On March 14, 2009, the Company entered into an agreement with LaRosa Innovation, LLC, granting the Company an exclusive license to manufacture and sell Instant Arm Lifts and Instant Thigh Lifts.
 The agreement provides for a royalty of 5% of net sales until the Licensor receives \$5,000,000 in aggregate royalties, at which time the royalty rate shall be reduced to 1% of net sales.
 The license agreement provides for a minimum royalty of \$150,000 for the first eighteen month period of the agreement, and \$150,000 per year thereafter in order to maintain the license.
-The Company incurred royalties of \$21,026 to LaRosa Innovations, LLC for the fiscal year ended November 30, 2009, representing a portion of the initial eighteen-month minimum royalty period.
+The Company incurred royalties of (\$8,860) to LaRosa Innovations, LLC for the fiscal year ended November 30, 2010.
+The Company informed LaRosa Innovations, LLC in May, 2010 that it was not going to continue marketing the licensed products.